folio-org/folio-org.github.io/_faqs/how-to-which-module-which-interface-endpoint.md

 ## API documentation

-There is the set of [API documentation](/reference/api/) which is automatically generated from each separate back-end module's API description files and JSON Schemas.
+There is the set of [API documentation](/reference/api/), and the associated list of [endpoints](/reference/api/endpoints/), which is automatically generated from each separate back-end module's API description files and JSON Schemas.
-Developers could wade through that, making an educated guess.
-(There are tickets in the Issue tracker to improve that aspect of the API documentation, but not happening yet.)

 ## Registry of ModuleDescriptors